Data Governance, Streaming Architecture, AI/ML

 Time-Based Versioning: Offsets and Watermarks

-Apache Kafka and similar platforms provide built-in versioning through offsets and timestamps.
+Apache Kafka 4.0+ (stable in 2025 with KRaft mode, removing ZooKeeper dependency) provides built-in versioning through offsets and timestamps.
 Each event receives a sequential offset number within its partition, creating an immutable, ordered log.

 Offsets enable precise replay: you can restart a consumer from any historical point and reprocess events exactly as they occurred.
-Combined with timestamp indexing, you can query "give me all events between 2pm and 3pm yesterday" with confidence.
+Combined with timestamp indexing, you can query specific time ranges.

 Versioning for Machine Learning Workflows